Your doctor has prescribed NUCALA for you.

 Instead of being filled at your local pharmacy, your prescription for NUCALA will be filled by a specialty pharmacy.
 These pharmacies focus only on certain conditions and particular medications.
-The specialty pharmacy will send NUCALA directly to your doctor's office.
+The specialty pharmacy will send NUCALA directly to your doctor's office or to your house.

 It's important to answer or return these calls so your treatment won't be delayed.
 The specialty pharmacy may be calling to review insurance coverage or explain your out-of-pocket costs.
 To protect your privacy, the pharmacy may not mention NUCALA when leaving a message.

 The pharmacy may ask for your credit card information to pay those costs not covered by your insurance plan.
-If you have concerns about paying your out-of-pocket costs, contact Gateway to NUCALA for information about support programs you may be eligible to receive, including the $0 Co-pay Program.
+If you have concerns about paying your out-of-pocket costs, and you are enrolled, contact Gateway to NUCALA for information about support programs you may be eligible to receive, including the $0 Co-pay Program.